-You sent the kids to cotillion, and you were a teen graduate of Sears Discovery Charm School, so you're pretty certain your knowledge of all things etiquette ranks up there with the likes of Dear Abbey, Miss Manners and Queen Elizabeth.
+You sent the kids to cotillion, and you were a teen graduate of Sears Discovery Charm School, so you're pretty certain your knowledge of all things etiquette ranks up there with the likes of Dear Abby, Miss Manners, and Queen Elizabeth.

-First off -- wear something, preferably an actual swimsuit that fits, covering and restraining those wobbly bits.
+First off: wear something, preferably an actual swimsuit that fits.
 Jeans shorts can weigh you down and act like a sponge when wet.
 Have you ever seen someone emerge from a pool in a pair of cutoffs?
 Those things harbor enough water to fill up a kiddie pool.

-If you're the guest at a pool party and your host is older or conservative, leave the sexy bikini at home.
+Of course, you don't have to wear a bathing suit circa 1932, like the one that actress Colleen Moore wore as she lounged on that diving board.
+If you're the guest at a pool party and your host is older or dresses more conservatively, leave that barely-there bikini at home.
 This may not be the right crowd to tantalize with your awesomeness.

-If it's your own pool and you live in a region affected by drought, splashing is a quick way to lose water.
-Confine any splashing to the center of the pool, so that it... stays in the pool.
+If it's your pool and you live in a region affected by drought, splashing is a quick way to lose water.
+Confine any splashing to the center of the pool, so that it stays in the pool.
 Or, just don't splash.

 When entering a public pool or as the guest at a private pool, don't dive, jump, or push off into oncoming swimmers.
 Come to think of it, don't do that at home, either.

-Pass other swimmers on the left (or on the right in the United Kingdom and Down Under).
+Pass other swimmers on the left (or on the right in the United Kingdom and Australia).
 For serious swimmers, the rule is: tap the foot of the person in front of you before passing.
 That's tap, not shove.

 At the very least, trim your toenails regularly.
 Why?
-Picture this: you're mastering your speed in the pool, and that Michael Phelps-like kick of yours is so powerful that your foot -- and toe, with protruding nail -- slices the swimmer who unfortunately invaded your space.
+Picture this: you're mastering your speed in the pool, and that Michael Phelps-like kick of yours is so powerful that your foot—and toe, with a protruding nail—slices the swimmer who unfortunately invaded your space.
 Ouch, along with disgusting!
-Use the toenail clippers that Santa leaves in your stocking each year -- it might be a hint.
+Use the toenail clippers that Santa leaves in your stocking each year—it might be a hint.

 Has the doctor been unable to chase down that pesky rash on your left shin?
 Is that cut between your thumb and index finger taking a long time to heal?
-Is your fashionista 5-year-old sporting multiple Cynthia Rowley Band-Aids due to her many skatepark scrapes?
+Is your fashionista five-year-old sporting multiple Disney Princess Band-Aids due to her many skatepark scrapes?

-Walk in the other person's flipflops for a minute.
+Walk in another person's flipflops for a minute.
 How would you feel if a rashy, fleshy-wounded, bandage-wearing person entered the pool and swam beside you?
 Pool chemicals can't kill everything.
 Be smart and considerate.